MinaAlmasi/bayesian-model-of-conformity/README.md

-# Bayesian Models of Cognition for Social Confonformity (Portfolio 3, ACM)
+# Bayesian Models of Cognition for Social Conformity (Portfolio 3, ACM)
 This repository contains the code for the `portfolio 3 assignment` in the course `Advanced Cognitive Modeling` at the Cognitive Science MSc.
 (F24).

 Code was produced jointly by the group members: